-- 1. Students are expected to meet the requirements for behavior as set forth in this handbook.
-Chapter 71B of the Massachusetts General Laws requires that additional provisions be made for students who have been found by an evaluation team to have special needs and those whose program is described in an Individual Education Plan (IEP) or a 504 Plan of accommodations. - 2.
-The following additional requirements apply to the discipline of special needs students: - a.
+- 1. Students are expected to meet the requirements for behavior as set forth in this Handbook.
+Chapter 71B of the Massachusetts General Laws requires that additional provisions be made for students who have been found by an evaluation Team to have disability and those whose program is described in an Individual Education Plan (IEP) or a 504 Plan of accommodations. - 2.
+The following additional requirements apply to the discipline of students with disabilities:

+- a.
 A suspension of longer than 10 consecutive days, or a series of suspensions that are shorter than 10 consecutive days but constitute a pattern, are considered to represent a change in placement. - b.
-The IEP or 504 Plan for every special needs student will indicate whether the student can be expected to meet the regular discipline code or if the student's handicapping condition requires modification.
+The IEP or 504 Plan for every student with disabilities or impairment will indicate whether the student can be expected to meet the regular discipline code or if the student's handicapping condition requires modification.
 Any modification will be described in the IEP or 504 Plan.
-The Principal (or designee) will notify the Special Education Office of the suspendable offense of a special needs student and a record will be kept of such notices. - c.
-When a suspension constitutes a change in placement of a student with special needs, the team will convene a meeting to review the IEP or 504 Plan, and all relevant information in the student's file, including teacher observations, information from the parent/guardian, and all formal evaluations that have already been completed, within 10 days of the decision to suspend, and determine the appropriateness of the student's placement or program, and whether the behavior is a manifestation of his or her disability.
-The team will consist of the Principal, the Director of Pupil Services, the parent/guardian, the Special Education Teacher, the Classroom Teacher, the School Nurse, and other members deemed relevant, (such as the school psychologist, parent/guardian invitees).
-The team will make a finding, a "Manifestation Determination", as to the relationship between the Student's misconduct and his/her handicapping condition.
+The Principal (or designee) will notify the Special Education Director or Director of 504s of the suspendable offense of a student with a disability and a record will be kept of such notices. - c.
+When a suspension constitutes a change in placement of a student with a disability, the Team will convene a meeting to review the IEP or 504 Plan, and all relevant information in the student's file, including teacher observations, information from the parent/guardian, and all formal evaluations that have already been completed, within 10 days of the decision to suspend, and determine the appropriateness of the student's placement or program, and whether the behavior is a manifestation of his or her disability.
+The Team will make a finding, a "Manifestation Determination", as to the relationship between the student's misconduct and their handicapping condition.

-If the team determines that the behavior is NOT a manifestation of the disability, then the suspension or expulsion may go forward consistent with policies applied to any student without disabilities.
+If the Team determines that the behavior is NOT a manifestation of the disability, then the suspension or expulsion may go forward consistent with policies applied to any student without disabilities.
 The district must still offer services to enable the student to participate in the general education curriculum, and as appropriate, complete a Functional Behavioral Assessment (FBA) and behavioral intervention services and modifications to address the behavior so that it does not recur.

-If the Team determines that the behavior IS a manifestation of the disability, the team will complete an FBA and behavioral intervention plan if it has not already been done.
-The Team will then recommend to:
+If the Team determines that the behavior IS a manifestation of the disability, the district will:

+- 1. Conduct a functional behavioral assessment and develop a behavioral implementation plan, or review and modify an existing plan as needed.
+34 CFR § 300.530(f)(1)(i)-(ii) - 2.
+And return student to placement unless (1) parent and district agree to a different placement, (2) hearing officer orders new placement, or (3) removal is for "special circumstances" under 34 CFR § 300.530(g).

+If the conduct was a direct result of failure to implement the IEP, the district must take immediate steps to remedy those deficiencies.
+34 CFR § 300.530(e)(3)
-- 1) Design a modified program for the student, and/or; - 2) Write an amendment to provide for the delivery of special education services during the suspension and any needed modification of the IEP or 504 Plan, relative to discipline code expectations. - d.
-Except when the student has been placed in an Interim Alternative Educational Setting (IAES) in the following instances, the student returns to the original placement unless the parents/guardians and district agree otherwise, or the hearing officer orders a new placement.

-Regardless of the manifestation determination, the district may place the student in an interim alternative educational setting (IAES), as determined by the team, for up to 45 school days:
+- d.
+Except when the student has been placed in an Interim Alternative Educational Setting (IAES) in the following instances, the student returns to the original placement unless the parents/guardians and district agree otherwise, or the hearing officer orders a new placement. - Regardless of the manifestation determination, the district may place the student in an interim alternative educational setting (IAES), as determined by the Team, for up to 45 school days: - 1. on its own authority if the behavior involves weapons, illegal drugs or another controlled substance, or the infliction of serious bodily injury on another person